What is Oriel Talks?

 Oriel Talks is an initiative by the Middle Common Room to promote the research interests of members across the College.
 With contributions from SCR, MCR & JCR members, and the whole College invited, we hope to prompt wider academic debate amongst members.
 After a series of short talks, we will continue discussion at a High Table dinner, before Second Desserts in the MCR.

-At the next Oriel Talks we will be listening to talks on ‘Innovation & Intelligence’.
-We’re pleased to announce our speakers:
+At the last Oriel Talks we listened to talks on ‘Innovation & Intelligence’.
+The speakers were:

 Glaciological Fieldwork on the Larsen ice shelf, Antarctica

 Patrick Farrell is a Fellow in applied mathematics.
 His research focuses on